rosmo-robot/rosmo-robot.github.io/build.md

 * A **STEM learning platform using microblocks** with custom tools designed to learn and experiment with robotics.
 Included is a curriculum to help learn about robotics and programming.
-This use of the Ziobotis described in this document.
+This use of the Rosmois described in this document.

 * A robot to introduce new **Students and hobbyists to ROS2 programming** with the same tools, languages, and libraries used in professional and industrial robots.